 Shocked councillor raises concerns after Derbyshire palliative care service is reduced to weekends only

+Shocked councillor raises concerns after Derbyshire palliative care service is reduced to weekends and bank holidays only

 and live on Freeview channel 276